plamengj/COVID-19-in-the-US-EDA/README.md

 |Rockland|	New York|	4872|	69
 |Los Angeles|	California|	4605|	93
 |Orleans|	Louisiana|	3966|	153

+These are tables of the number of cases/deaths by state/county in the US

 ### Cases/Deaths by State/County in the US
 <div align="left">